thedumbtechguy/ansible-role-manage-users/README.md

 ## Requirements

 Requires a custom `authorized_keys` location (`/etc/ssh/authorized_keys/`) to be setup.

-You can configure this using the Todo: link to server_setup role.
+You can configure this using the [thedumbtechguy.server-setup](https://galaxy.ansible.com/thedumbtechguy/server-setup/) role.

 > This role has been tested on `Ubuntu 16.04` and `Ubuntu 16.10` only.